 - Organizational and system leadership

-In addition, the two tracks have specific topics they delve into more deeply.
+In addition, this concentration has specific topics that are delved into more deeply.

 Executive Nursing Leadership

-The Executive Nursing Leadership track focuses on developing leaders in the field.
-In addition to the foundational courses, this track covers:
+The Executive Nursing Leadership concentration focuses on developing leaders in the field.
+In addition to the foundational courses, this concentration covers:

 - Principles and theories of leading people